TaygaHoshi/tt-project/Character - Paths/Path of Sorcerers.md

 In addition, whenever you spend any amount of energy, you are healed for that amount.

 ## Equivalent Exchange
 At the start of a round, you can sacrifice 5 health to gain 10 temporary health for that round.
+This effect is clearly visible to other creatures.

 ---
 # Techniques